Tigriopus californicus

-Tigriopus californicus is an intertidal copepod species that occurs on the Pacific coast of North America.
-This species has been the subject of numerous scientific studies on subjects ranging from ecology and evolution to neurobiology.
+Tigriopus californicus is an intertidal copepod species that is native on the Pacific coast of North America.
+This species has been the subject of numerous scientific studies on subjects ranging from its ecology, evolution, and neurobiology.

 Ecology and environment

-Found from central Baja California, Mexico to Alaska, USA along the Pacific coast of North America, T. californicus inhabits splash pools in rocky intertidal habitat.
-T. californicus is limited to pools in the upper end of the intertidal apparently by predation, but it can reach quite high population densities in this habitat.
+Found thriving in many areas, from central Baja California, Mexico to Alaska, USA along the Pacific coast of North America, T. californicus inhabits splash pools in rocky intertidal habitat.
+T. californicus is limited to pools in the upper end of the intertidal apparently by predation, but it can reach quite high population densities in its habitat.
 One study found that population densities on Vancouver Island averaged about 800 copepods per liter with some dense pools having as many as 20,000 copepods per liter.

-These splash pools are often isolated from the moderating influence of the ocean and therefore the pools can vary dramatically in environmental factors such as salinity and temperature over the course of hours or days.
+These splash pools are often isolated from the moderating influence of the ocean.
+They vary dramatically in terms of environmental factors such as salinity and temperature over the course of hours or days.
 T. californicus has the ability to thrive under these variable environmental conditions (factors that limit predators such as fish to lower pools in the intertidal zone).
-Temperature in the pools that this copepod inhabits tend to track air temperatures more closely than ocean temperatures and salinities in pools can change as pools evaporate, receive freshwater inputs from rain, or saltwater from wave actions.
+Temperature in the pools tend to track air temperatures more closely than ocean temperatures.
+Salinities in pools can change as pools evaporate, receive freshwater inputs from rain, or saltwater from wave actions.

-The ability of T. californicus to handle extreme high temperatures varies among populations with southern California populations able to handle higher temperatures than those further north.
-This pattern of higher thermal tolerance in southern populations mirrors the temperature variation seen in copepod pools with southern populations experiencing more extreme high temperatures (over 40 C on occasion).
+The ability of T. californicus to handle extreme high temperatures varies among populations within southern California.
+It is observed that the Southern California populations are able to handle higher temperatures than those living further north.
+This pattern of higher thermal tolerance in southern populations mirrors the temperature variation seen in copepod pools of southern populations experiencing more extreme high temperatures (over 40 C on occasion).
 The genetic basis of this potential thermal adaptation has been studied by looking at genome-wide studies of gene expression and this study showed that differential expression of Hsp70 genes and a number of other genes could contribute to differences in thermal tolerance between these populations.

-They have been known to have survived up to six months in laboratory conditions, however their longevity in natural conditions has yet to be determined.
+They have been known to survive up to six months in laboratory conditions, however their longevity in natural conditions has yet to be determined.